rschristopher/ischristtrue.com/src/modern-views/index.md

 And as Kirillov in The Possessed says:
 > If there is no God, then I am God.

-Dostoyevsky, with an insight from his eastern Christian view) distinguishes between the God-man Jesus Christ and the man-god, the new being who is coming up from the earth to become god.
+Dostoyevsky, with a profound insight from his eastern Christian view, distinguishes between the God-man Jesus Christ and the man-god, the new being who is coming up from the earth to become god.

 And even earlier than Nietzsche and Dostoyevsky, we find other prophetic voices such as Heinrich Heine.
 In *Religion and Philosophy in Germany* (1834) he writes,